-And iOS 14, iPadOS 14, Xcode 12 and macOS Big Sur are introduced in WWDC 2020 and iOS beta and Xcode beta are now available to download.
+And iOS 14, iPadOS 14, Xcode 12 and macOS Big Sur are introduced in WWDC 2020 and iOS GM and beta and Xcode GM and beta are now available to download.
 (Apple put them up right after the announcement.)

-With Appcircle, you can use Xcode 12 beta for building Objective-C/Swift, React Native and Flutter apps for iOS 14 readiness.
+With Appcircle, you can use Xcode 12 GM (previously beta) for building Objective-C/Swift, React Native and Flutter apps for iOS 14 readiness.
 No need for Xcode 12 beta download or installation.

-How to use Xcode 12 beta if you don’t have access to the Apple Developer Portal or without a Mac?
+How to use Xcode 12 GM or beta if you don’t have access to the Apple Developer Portal or without a Mac?

 To avoid all the hassles of upgrading Xcode 11 to 12, we developed the Appcircle Build Module.

-Xcode 12 beta is now available as a new option in the build configuration of iOS apps in the Appcircle Build Module.
+Xcode 12 GM (previously beta) is now available as a new option in the build configuration of iOS apps in the Appcircle Build Module.

 You just need to select it in the configuration and press save.
 All your iOS builds for any framework, whether it is Swift or React Native or Flutter can now be run on Xcode 12 beta.

-So soon, iOS and macOS developers around the world will start asking how to download Xcode 12 beta or download macOS Big Sur beta and seek download links.
-If you are a developer enrolled in the Apple Developer Program, you can download iOS 14 beta, macOS Big Sur beta and Xcode 12 beta from the Apple Developer Portal.
+So soon, iOS and macOS developers around the world will start asking how to download Xcode 12 GM and beta or download macOS Big Sur beta and seek download links.
+If you are a developer enrolled in the Apple Developer Program, you can download iOS 14 beta, macOS Big Sur beta and Xcode 12 GM and beta from the Apple Developer Portal.

 However, if you are not enrolled in the Apple Developer Program or if you are using Windows for iOS Development (e.g. with a cross-platform framework like React Native), then you cannot download the initial versions of iOS 14 beta and Xcode 12 beta.